humblejester/humblejester/README.md

 ˏ⸉ˋ‿̩͙‿̩̩̽‿̩͙‿̩̥̩‿̩̩̽‿̩͙‿̩͙‿̩̩̽‿̩͙‿̩͙‿̩̩̽‿̩͙‿̩̥̩‿̩̩̽‿̩͙‘⸊ˎ

-FANDOMS I'M CURRENTLY IN!! : Forsaken, Dandys World, Cuphead, GTA V, Gravity Falls, TADC! these are only ones I'm active in!
+FANDOMS I'M CURRENTLY IN!! : Forsaken, Animal Hospital, Cuphead, GTA V, Gravity Falls, TADC! these are only ones I'm active in!
 I also ship.

-SHIPS I LIKE! : Trikey, Azuretime, Paycheck, Noli007, MidnightSnacks, FossilFlower, PoppingCandy, Billford, Fiddlestan, Billstan, Ragapom, Abstragedy, DevilDice, Buildermon/Buildershed, However, this might not be it, as I'm a multishipper and probably like every ship you throw at me! ꈍᴗꈍ
+SHIPS I LIKE! : Trikey, Azuretime, Paycheck, Noli007, SecretSectretary, Billford, Fiddlestan, Billstan, Ragapom, Abstragedy, DevilDice, Buildermon/Buildershed, However, this might not be it, as I'm a multishipper and probably like every ship you throw at me! ꈍᴗꈍ

 ༻ Trikey = Trevor x Micheal, GTA V. PoppingCandy = Yatta x Poppy.
 MidnightSnacks = Cosmo x Astro.
 FossiFlower = Dandy x Shelly. ( incase confusing. ) ♥︎

-I'm corny I know.
-SORRYYYY
+I'm corny I know. / I am not in the dw fandom anymore due to the drama. its SO GROSS EWEWEWEEWWWWWWW!!!! being a dw fan isnt on my dni but yeah